 The Four Winds II is a Sailing Catamaran and apparently on occasion they whip out the sails and power along on the wind.
 We saw no hint of that and they just cruised to the crater under engine power.
 The Catamaran sails very well there was a bit of chop around and you really couldn’t feel a thing.
 It was not a rough day but smaller vessels would be bouncing quite a bit, but our ride was smooth and sedate throughout.
 Even people quite prone to seasickness would get along ok as the ride was super smooth.
 We shared the front deck with some girls who had been on a very heavy session the night before and even they had limited problems.

-As we pulled in to the crater we were receiving out final safety instructions when a call from the crew halted this.
+As we pulled into the crater we were receiving our final safety instructions when a call from the crew halted this.
 A Pod of Spinner dolphins had appeared off the Bow and the Crew paused the Arrival as we all watched them play about in front of the boat.
 A great spectacle and there was even a Baby playing about with its mother.
 Really wonderful to see!

 Pod Of Spinner Dolphins